 2g.
-Relevance to Community The project outcomes identify 2 or more objectives that are of importance to the community The project outcomes identify 1 objective that is of importance to the community.
-The project outcomes do not identify any objectives that are of importance to the community 2h.
-Conclusions Outcomes are thoroughly described, including multiple methods to be used by writer to assess achievement of each objective of the project Outcomes are described, and include one method to assess achievement of each of the objectives of the project Outcomes are not well described, and writer does not demonstrate that all objectives of the project have been achieved.
+Relevance to The project outcomes identify 2 or The project outcomes identify 1 The project outcomes do not identify Community more objectives that are of importance objective that is of importance to the any objectives that are of importance to the community community. to the community 2h.
+Conclusions Outcomes are thoroughly described, Outcomes are described, and include Outcomes are not well described, and including multiple methods to be used one method to assess achievement of writer does not demonstrate that all by writer to assess achievement of each of the objectives of the project objectives of the project have been each objective of the project achieved.
 2i.
-References References are thorough, up to date, and appropriately formatted References are thorough, mostly up to date, and consistently formatted References are incomplete, do not include recent works, and are not consistently formatted
+References References are thorough, up to date, References are thorough, mostly up to References are incomplete, do not and appropriately formatted date, and consistently formatted include recent works, and are not consistently formatted